whitfieldsdad/kenna-api-client/README.md

 ### What's included?

+- An API client that allows you to lookup applications, assets, asset groups, connectors, connector runs, dashboard groups, users, roles, fixes, and vulnerabilities;
-- A robust command-line interface that allows you to explore the raw data provided by Kenna Security's REST API
+- A robust command-line interface to go along with it

 ## Installation